tomas-osswald/switch_2020_g3/docs/sprint2/user_stories/US130_TransferToPersonalCashAccount.md

 # 1. Requirements

-*As a family administrator, I want to transfer money from the family cash account to another family's member cash account*
+*As a family administrator, I want to transfer money from the family cash account to any family's member cash account*

 **1** As a family administrator, I want to transfer money from the family cash account to...